tgoldenphoenix/trello-clone-web/README.md

 🔵 Best practice Project structure, easy to read and manage

-🔵 Professional large frontend application planning.
+🔵 Professional large frontend application planning:

-From gather business requirements, frontend architecture, thinking about the data flow through the entire application
+- From gather business requirements, frontend architecture, thinking about the data flow through the entire application

-and then Break the application into categories of features.
+- and then Break the application into categories of features.

-Choosing suitable Technology Stack for high quality frontend development.
+- Choosing suitable Technology Stack for high quality frontend development.

 🔵 Database with MongoDB Atlas